SiteMorph/jquery-image-scale/README.md

 jquery-image-scale
 ==================

-Scale images based on a container size to fit them based on gravity and zoom clipping using the container layout.
+Scale images based on a container size to cover the container space using centering gravity and zoom, clipping using the container layout.

 The plugin provides a single jquery function
 $('#.images').scaleImageToParent();